Frequently asked questions

 Cadence will guide you through the estate settlement process and help you complete relevant applications, notifications and cancellations.
 You only have to provide information once and we'll use it to fill in all the forms and letters.
 We will analyze your unique situation to provide personalized task and document recommendations.

 We offer a do-it-yourself software solution, as well as a one-on-one consultation with a Certified Executor Advisor.
-Our advisors do not provide legal or accounting advice, but we can help you find professionals in your area to to assist with these matters.
+Our advisors do not provide legal or accounting advice.

 Can Cadence take over my executor duties?